Aging Eyes Initiative

 Becoming a Community Partner

 We provide training and resources to community partners at no charge.
-Training includes a two-hour workshop and online courses.
+Training includes a three-hour course with CEUs.
 Upon completion, partners are able to:

 - Understand common eye diseases and how they affect vision